nazmulb/drone.io/README.md

 - <a href="http://plugins.drone.io/drone-plugins/drone-docker/">docker plugin</a> will help you to publish your image to <a href="https://hub.docker.com/">docker hub</a>.
 We need to save docker username and password under Drone secret.
 You can do it from Drone <a href="https://docs.drone.io/user-guide/secrets/pre-repository/">repository settings</a>.

 - You need docker image to deploy the repo as container in your local host machine.
-And you also need to mount host machine volumes but to do it you have to go to the repository settings and set the Project settings as Trusted.
+And you also need to mount host machine volumes and to do it you have to go to the repository settings and set the Project settings as Trusted.

 <img alt="Add Secrets" src="https://raw.githubusercontent.com/nazmulb/drone.io/master/images/add-secrets.png" width="650px" />